Officials: Patrick Foye tapped as MTA chairman

-An attorney, Foye first became involved in public transportation while working as head of downstate economic development under Gov. Eliot Spitzer.
+Long Island Association president Kevin Law is nominated to the MTA Board to replace longtime Suffolk representative Mitchell Pally.

-Patrick Foye, a longtime Port Washington resident who has pushed for transportation improvements for Long Island Rail Road commuters since his days as Nassau’s representative on the MTA Board nearly a decade ago, has been tapped to lead the Metropolitan Transportation Authority as its new chairman, administration officials in Gov. Andrew M. Cuomo’s office said Friday.
+Patrick Foye, a Port Washington resident and regular LIRR commuter, has been tapped to lead the Metropolitan Transportation Authority as its new chairman, Foye and Gov. Andrew M. Cuomo’s office said Friday.

+The announcement came the same day news surfaced that another important voice for Long Islanders on the MTA Board, longtime Suffolk representative Mitchell Pally, will be replaced by Long Island Association president Kevin Law.

 Foye, 62, has served as president of the MTA — a title created for him — since returning to the agency in August 2017.
 He previously served as executive director of the Port Authority for six years.

+Cuomo, breaking the news during an interview with WCNY Radio, called Foye “a really extraordinary public servant.”

-Cuomo’s nomination of Foye still has to be confirmed by the State Senate.
-If approved for the role, Foye would replace acting chairman Fernando Ferrer, who has filled the position since Joseph Lhota resigned in November.
+Cuomo’s nomination of Foye has to be confirmed by the State Senate.
+If approved, Foye would replace acting chairman Fernando Ferrer, who has filled the position since Joseph Lhota resigned in November.

+In a statement Friday, Foye thanked Cuomo “for this honor and opportunity.”

+"As a lifelong rider — and a daily customer — of the MTA, I can think of no higher honor or more important challenge than serving at the helm of an agency that connects millions of people each day to their jobs, schools, families and friends,” Foye said.
+“There is no question that we have a great deal of work ahead of us, to bring truly innovative and meaningful reform to the agency and provide the service and system New Yorkers deserve."

 An attorney, Foye first became involved in public transportation while working as head of downstate economic development under Gov. Eliot Spitzer, helping spearhead plans for transformation of the Farley post office building in Manhattan into the Moynihan Train Hall.